With this document you can:

 3In the Experimental Phase, the effect on data quality and selection bias of inviting a maximum of 2 or a maximum of 4 adults from each household to take part in the survey was investigated.
 There was no discernible experimental condition effect on household response rates, duplications nor gambling participation rates.
 There was evidence of significant clustering of gambling behaviours among households with three or four participants.
 As this can impact on the accuracy of the gambling participation data the recommendation was to invite up to two adults per household to take part going forward.

-6The PGSI consists of 9 items and each item is assessed on a four-point scale: never, sometimes, most of the time, almost always.
+7The PGSI consists of 9 items and each item is assessed on a four-point scale: never, sometimes, most of the time, almost always.
 Responses to each item are given the following scores: never = 0, sometimes = 1, most of the time = 2, almost always = 3.
 When scores to each item are added up, a total score ranging from 0 to 27 is possible.
-A PGSI score of 8 or more represents a problem gambler.
 See Problem gambling screens (gamblingcommission.gov.uk) for full detail.

-7The Commission is conducting work to develop and test a series of survey questions aimed at collecting data on the experience of gambling harms.
+8The Commission is conducting work to develop and test a series of survey questions aimed at collecting data on the experience of consequences from gambling.
 Full detail on the work undertaken to date and the next steps can be found at Statistics and research series (gamblingcommission.gov.uk)

 Data analysis and reporting